Early modern European cuisine: Meals

 The three-meal-regimen so common today did not become a standard until well into the modern era.

-In most parts of Europe two meals per day were eaten, one in the early morning to noon and one in the late afternoon or later at night.
+In most parts of Europe, two meals per day were eaten, one in the early morning to noon and one in the late afternoon or later at night.
 The exact times varied both by period and region.
 In Spain and in parts of Italy such as Genoa and Venice the early meal was the lighter one while supper was heavier.
 In the rest of Europe, the first meal of the day was the more substantial.
-Throughout the period, there was a gradual shift of mealtimes.
+Throughout the period, there was a gradual shift in mealtimes.
+The shift was mainly influenced by cultural norms.
+Still, to the circumstances of an earlier age: people got up earlier in the agricultural society without electrical lighting.
+Since most people were working in the fields they needed a lot of energy throughout the day, which meant that they needed to eat a large meal in the middle of the day to keep their energy up.
 The first meal, then called dinner in English, moved from before noon to around 2:00 or 3:00 in the afternoon by the 17th century.
-By the end of the 18th century, it could be held as late as 5:00 or 6:00.
-This necessitated a midday meal, luncheon, later shortened to lunch, which was established by the late 18th century.
+The word supper came from the French but it is also slightly related to the Scandinavian and German words for soup, suppe, and suppa.
+These dinner times began to change for the European upper class especially when there were wars in the 1600s and power was strengthened through kings and other sorts of government.
+These people in power noticed that since they could very easily afford entertainment and the new expensive lights for their time this would allow them to party way longer than ever before.
+Therefore, pushed their dinner times to a few hours.
+In the middle of the 18th century, it could be held as late as 5:00 or 6:00.
+This necessitated a midday meal, luncheon, later shortened to lunch, which was established by the late century.
+Lunch became a standard for everyday life at the end of the 18th century.
+The word luncheon directly means a light repast between mealtimes which now relates to the modern English “tea” times.
+Now this is a light snack between lunch and dinner but in the early modern times, it was lunch that was a light snack between breakfast and dinner.
+It was only in the nineteenth century that the full three meals a day became quite popular.
+This was mostly popular among the more wealthy but it did gain some popularity in the less wealthy as well.